appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 If you are deploying the Appcircle server for testing purposes, you may use the built-in PostgreSQL deployment.

-### MongoDB
+#### MongoDB

-Similarly, the Appcircle chart includes an in-cluster MongoDB deployment provided by `bitnami/mongodb` by default.
+By default, the Appcircle chart includes an in-cluster MongoDB deployment provided by `bitnami/mongodb` by default.
 This deployment is intended for testing and evaluation purposes only, and is not recommended for production environments.

 To ensure optimal performance and reliability in a production environment, it is recommended to set up an external, production-grade MongoDB instance.
 The recommended version is MongoDB 7.0.

 If you are deploying the Appcircle server for testing purposes, the built-in MongoDB deployment can be used.

-### MinIO
+#### MinIO

 By default, the Appcircle chart includes an in-cluster MinIO deployment provided by @TODO: change -> `stable/minio`.
 This deployment is intended for testing and evaluation purposes only, and is not recommended for production environments.

 For production environments, it is highly recommended to configure an external, production-grade MinIO instance to ensure scalability, high availability, and data durability.
+TODO: Add minimum MinIO version.

 If you are installing the Appcircle for testing purposes, you may use the built-in MinIO deployment.

-### Kafka
+#### Kafka

 By default, the Appcircle chart includes an in-cluster Kafka deployment provided by `bitnami/kafka`.
 This deployment is intended for testing and evaluation purposes only, and is not recommended for production environments.

 For production deployments, you should set up an external, production-ready Kafka cluster to handle high-throughput messaging and ensure proper fault tolerance and scaling.
+TODO: Add minimum Kafka version.

-For testing environments, the built-in Kafka deployment can be used.
+If you are installing the Appcircle for testing purposes, you may use the built-in Kafka deployment.

-### HashiCorp Vault
+#### HashiCorp Vault

 By default, the Appcircle chart includes an in-cluster HashiCorp Vault deployment provided by `hashicorp/vault`.
 This deployment is intended for testing and evaluation purposes only, and is not recommended for production environments.

 For production, you should configure an external, production-grade Vault instance to ensure robust secret management, scalability, and high availability.
+TODO: Add minimum HashiCorp Vault version.

 If you are deploying the appcircle for testing purposes, the built-in Vault deployment can be used.

 ### Kubernetes Ingress Controller

-By default, to expose services, Appcircle uses name-based virtual servers that are configured with Ingress objects.
-For the Ingress objects works, the Kubernetes cluster should have a Ingress Controller.
+By default, Appcircle exposes its services using name-based virtual servers, which are configured through Ingress objects.
+To ensure these Ingress objects function properly, your Kubernetes cluster must have an Ingress Controller installed and configured.

 Appcircle server supports Nginx Ingress Controller by default.

-To install Nginx Ingress Controller to the Kubernetes cluster, please check [the Nginx documentation](https://kubernetes.github.io/ingress-nginx/deploy/#installation-guide).
+To install Nginx Ingress Controller to the Kubernetes cluster, please check [the Nginx Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/deploy/#installation-guide).

 #### Enable SSL Passthrough